Get 0% financing through PayPal's Buy Now Pay Later Program. Terms and conditions apply.

 Why does paper thickness matter?

 Paper thickness is about more than just how your printed piece feels in your hands.
 It plays a vital role in overall durability, as thicker paper is more resistant to tears and being bent over time.
-Heavier papers also feel more premium, which adds to their professionalism and care.
+Heavier papers also feel more premium, which adds to their professionalism.

 Depending on the type of product, you’ll also want a firmer design or something more flexible.
 For example, postcards or packaging inserts have to be stiff to maintain durability.
 Others, like book pages or flyers, are more flexible.
-Keep in mind, too, that not all printers handle all different types of paper thicknesses equally.
+Keep in mind, too, that not all printers handle the different types of paper thicknesses equally.
 The wrong paper weight may cause paper jams or poor ink absorption.
+When you start your book cover design, remember that your paper stock choice dictates how the final spine thickness is calculated.

 How is paper thickness measured?